hermangroup/docs/wallets/dashcore/interface.rst

   Use this option to control the number of rounds of PrivateSend mixing to be carried out for your chosen balance.
 Each round of mixing uses a new masternode.
-The higher the number of rounds, the more difficult it becomes to trace the Dash to its original address.
+The higher the number of rounds, the more difficult it becomes to trace the Historia to its original address.
 This is at the expense of more time required for mixing and potentially higher fees.
   See here for a full explanation of how to use PrivateSend.

-Amount of Dash to keep anonymized
+Amount of Historia to keep anonymized
-  This option allows you to specify how much Dash should be kept on balance in a ready-to-use anonymized state, meaning it has already passed through the PrivateSend mixing process.
-If you do not have sufficient Dash available in your balance of unlocked inputs, the amount will be automatically reduced to the available balance and shown in red in the PrivateSend interface on the Overview tab.
+  This option allows you to specify how much Historia should be kept on balance in a ready-to-use anonymized state, meaning it has already passed through the PrivateSend mixing process.
+If you do not have sufficient Historia available in your balance of unlocked inputs, the amount will be automatically reduced to the available balance and shown in red in the PrivateSend interface on the Overview tab.

 Network tab
 -----------------------

-This tab includes options related to how your connection to the Dash network is made.
+This tab includes options related to how your connection to the Historia network is made.

 .. figure:: img/network.png
    :scale: 50 %

-   The Network tab of the Dash Core Options dialog
+   The Network tab of the Historia Core Options dialog

 Map port using UPnP
-  This option causes Dash Core to automatically attempt to open and map the client port on your router using
+  This option causes Historia Core to automatically attempt to open and map the client port on your router using
   `UPnP <https://en.wikipedia.org/wiki/Universal_Plug_and_Play>`__
   (Universal Plug and Play).
-This feature is supported by most modern home routers and will allow you to connect to the Dash network without making any special settings on your router.
+This feature is supported by most modern home routers and will allow you to connect to the Historia network without making any special settings on your router.

 Allow incoming connections
   This option causes your client to accept external connections.
-Since Dash is a peer-to-peer network and Dash Core is considered a full client because it stores a copy of the blockchain on your device, enabling this option helps other clients synchronize the blockchain and network through your node.
+Since Historia is a peer-to-peer network and Historia Core is considered a full client because it stores a copy of the blockchain on your device, enabling this option helps other clients synchronize the blockchain and network through your node.